convince-project/AS2FM/docs/source/howto.rst

 ROS Topics
 ___________

-ROS Topics are used to publish (via a ROS Publisher) and receive (via a ROS Subscriber) messages via a ROS topic across different automata.
+ROS topics are used to publish (via a ROS Publisher) and receive (via a ROS Subscriber) messages via a ROS topic across different automata.
 They can be declared as follows:

 .. code-block:: xml